The San Jose Scene: Dear Deceased

 I picked up their first three-song demo at a show.
 It bounced around between my car and house for a few years until I quit listening to cassettes.
 In 2007 or so I dug out my box of tapes, borrowed a deck from my neighbor, and digitzed everything.
 The sound from the 15 year old cassette wasn’t great, but it was amazing to hear how well the music had stood the test of time.

 Sometime in ‘93 or so Dear Deceased’s bassist, Mitch, told me they had recorded a second demo.
 Alas the band broke up before I could get hold of it, and I lost track of the guys after that.
-Over the years I tried a few times to track down the demo or the band, with no luck.
+Over the years I tried a few times to track down the demo or the band, with no luck (the phrase “dear deceased” gets you a lot of funeral notices).
 In 2017 I made another stab at finding them.
-After some fruitless searching I looked at the image of the cassette label which read “Recorded at House of Faith by Bart Thurber”.
+After more fruitless searching I looked at the image of the cassette label which read “Recorded at House of Faith by Bart Thurber”.
 Holy crap, I’d never thought about that!
 Bart Thurber is legendary for recording nearly every band in the Bay Area.
 Maybe he’s still around…

 And indeed, Bart Thurber is still recording in the Bay Area.
 I sent him an email, and not only did he remember the band, but he’d recently gotten another inquiry about them.
 He went through his archives, found the first and second demos, and gave us copies.
 The other guy was still in contact with the singer, Erik, and he supplied the titles for the tracks (Bart only had track numbers).
 As an added bonus there were two more tracks on the ‘92 demo.